-- being over friendly with children; - having favourites; - taking photographs of children on their mobile phone; - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, - using inappropriate sexualised, intimidating or offensive language.
+- being over friendly with children;

+- having favourites;

+- taking photographs of children on their mobile phone;

+- engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or,

+- humiliating children

 Behaviours, which are not consistent with the standards and values of our school, and which do not meet the expectations set out in our code of conduct for staff, must be addressed.
 Behaviours such as this can exist on a spectrum from inadvertent or thoughtless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse.